External diffusion limited aggregation on a spanning-tree-weighted random planar map: Liouville quantum gravity and the one-sided mated-CRT map

 for each $u > 0$.
 Hence, we can choose $q>1$ sufficiently small such that

 is finite, as desired. \end{proof}

 By the discussion before the lemma, this implies

 \begin{cor} Let $\eta$ be a chordal SLE$_8$ from $0$ to $\infty$ in $\BB H$, and let $\eta^{whole}$ be a whole-plane SLE$_8$ from $\infty$ to $\infty$.
 Let $U$ be an open subset of $\BB H$.
-The law of the collection of segments of $\eta$ contained in $U$ is absolutely continuous w.r.t.\ the law of the collection of segments of $\eta^{whole} $ contained in $U$, with the Radon-Nikodym derivative having a finite $q$-th moment for some $q>1$. \end{cor}
+The law of the collection of segments of $\eta$ contained in $U$ (as defined, e.g., in~\eqref{eqn-curve-segments}) is absolutely continuous w.r.t.\ the law of the collection of segments of $\eta^{whole} $ contained in $U$, with the Radon-Nikodym derivative having a finite $q$-th moment for some $q>1$. \end{cor}